DuckyMomo20012/file-crypto/README.md

     </details>

-  - Verify signed file: This tool will check all available users to verify that file was signed by a valid user.
+  - **Verify signed file**: This tool will check all available users to verify that file was signed by a valid user.

     <details>
     <summary>Screenshot</summary>